-In 2012, we partnered with Alfasigma S.p.A. ("Alfasigma") (formerly Alfa Wassermann S.p.A.) in the development of velusetrag and its commercialization in certain countries.
-In April 2018, Alfasigma exercised its option to develop and commercialize velusetrag, and we elected not to pursue further development due to our planned pipeline investments and in light of an FDA requirement that a chronically administered gastroparesis product in this class complete a large Phase 3 safety study.
+In 2012, we partnered with Alfasigma S.p.A. ("Alfasigma") in the development of velusetrag and its commercialization in certain countries.
+In April 2018, Alfasigma exercised its option to develop and commercialize velusetrag, and we elected not to pursue further development.
 Global rights to develop, manufacture and commercialize velusetrag have been transferred to Alfasigma under the terms of the collaboration agreement.
-Also under the terms of the collaboration with Alfasigma, we are entitled to receive future potential development, regulatory and commercial milestone payments of up to \$26.8 million, and tiered royalties on global net sales ranging from high single digits to the mid-teens.
+Also, under the terms of the collaboration with Alfasigma, we are entitled to receive future potential development, regulatory and commercial milestone payments of up to \$26.8 million and tiered royalties on global net sales ranging from high single digits to the mid-teens.